scar197124/NRG/README.md

-# NRG v35 — Public Preview
+# NRG — Home Energy Simulator (PWA)

 ⚡ **Welcome to NRG**
 Apartment Adventures Timeline — *No meter?
 No problem.
 NRG puts the power back in your hands.*

 ## About
-NRG is an interactive prototype for simulating household electricity usage.
+NRG is now installable as a Progressive Web App (PWA).
 It works even if you never see your utility meter (common in apartments/condos).

 - Track energy usage (kWh) and costs in real-time.
 - Add/remove devices and instantly see impacts.
 - Explore multiple visual themes and layouts.
 - AI-powered advisor preview for optimization tips.
 - Export data as CSV/PNG for sharing or analysis.

-## Features in v35 Public Preview
-- **Safari + Chrome compatible** (canvas sizing & localStorage fixes).
-- **Welcome Overlay** shown only on first load, branded with *Apartment Adventures*.
-- **Device simulation** with donut + bar charts.
-- **Smart Devices modal scaffold** included for future integration.
+- Installable on Chrome, Safari, and mobile devices.

 ## Usage
 1. Clone/download this repo.